Ivannuell/Godot-Game/README.txt

+Initial Idea
-Initial Lore: You are a space pirate that invades an asteriod mining station for minerals.
+You are a space pirate that invades an asteriod mining station for minerals.